2019 Honda Pilot Review

 “…the three-row Pilot offers seating for up to 8-people total depending on how you configure yours.”

-Also with my Honda reviews, of this type of vehicle, I have to give a shout out to their brilliantly adjustable and not armrests armrests.
-That is such a key must-have feature for a high-occupancy vehicle to be truly road-trip ready.
+Also with my Honda reviews, of this type of vehicle, I have to give a shout out to their brilliantly adjustable and armrests.
+That is such a key must-have feature for a high-occupancy vehicle to be truly road-trip-ready.

 And interior versatility is a big plus for the Honda Pilot too.
 You can easily and comfortably haul plenty of humans or you can scale back the people, easily fold seats down flat and have ample space to haul lots of stuff.

 Pilot’s Luxury Options

 The interior of the Elite trimmed Pilot I drove had the supple pin-hole leather that I really missed when I ended my test drive.
 This is a feature that once you experience you really don’t want to be without ever again.
 And here again, is a level of luxury you might be surprised to find in a Honda rather than it’s upscale sibling the Acura.

 “This is a feature that once you experience you really don’t want to be without ever again.”

 And I can’t forget to include the optional huge double moonroof.
 It’s so big that it makes me want to drive to the middle of nowhere – away from all man-made light sources on a clear night and stargaze from the back seat.